Economy of Northern Ireland: Output and economic growth

 Rural areas including the North West are particularly deprived.
 It suffers from the highest unemployment and highest poverty rates in Northern Ireland.

 Throughout the 1990s, the Northern Irish economy grew faster than the rest of the UK, due in part to the rapid growth of the economy of the Republic of Ireland and the so-called "peace dividend".
 An April 2007 survey found Northern Ireland's average house price to be one of the highest in the UK, behind London, the South East, and the South West.
 It also found Northern Ireland to have all of the top ten property "hot spots", with the Craigavon and Newtownards areas increasing by 55%.
-However, as of 2018 Northern Ireland house prices are the lowest on average in the UK, approximately 40% lower than before the bubble burst in 2008.
+However, as of 2018, Northern Ireland house prices are the lowest on average in the UK, approximately 40% lower than before the bubble burst in 2008.

 Employment

-Unemployment in Northern Ireland has fallen substantially in recent years, and is now roughly at 6.1%, down from a peak of 17.2% in 1986.
+Unemployment in Northern Ireland has fallen substantially in recent years, and in early 2024, it was at 2.1%.
+In 2024, working-age economic inactivity is 26.7%.
 Youth unemployment and long-term unemployment have fallen most quickly.
-Working-age economic inactivity is 28%, which is the highest of any UK region.

 Northern Ireland's macroeconomy is also characterised by considerably longer actual working hours and lower gender income disparity than in the United Kingdom as a whole.